-add-thought
+5.1.3 add-thought

 Adds a thought or emotion to the selected unit.
-Can be used by other scripts, or the gui invoked by running add-thought gui with a unit selected.
+Can be used by other scripts, or the gui invoked by running add-thought -gui with a unit selected.

-adv-fix-sleepers
+5.1.4 adv-fix-sleepers

 Fixes Bug 6798.
 This bug is characterized by sleeping units who refuse to awaken in adventure mode regardless of talking to them, hitting them, or waiting so long you die of thirst.

-Usage: If you come accross one or more bugged sleepers in adventure mode, simply run the script (type adv-fix-sleepers into the dfhack console), and all nearby sleepers will be cured.
+If you come across one or more bugged sleepers in adventure mode, simply run the script and all nearby sleepers will be cured.